Felisa Rincón de Gautier: Marriage and family

-In 1940, Rincón de Gautier married the San Juan lawyer Genaro A. Gautier, who served as the Assistant Attorney General of Puerto Rico and Secretary General of the Popular Democratic Party.
+In 1940, Rincón de Gautier married San Juan lawyer Genaro A. Gautier, who served as the Assistant Attorney General of Puerto Rico and Secretary General of the Popular Democratic Party.
 They had no children.

 Political career

-In 1946, she was elected mayor of San Juan - the first woman mayor of a capital city in the Americas.
+In 1946, Rincón de Gautier was appointed mayor of San Juan, becoming the first woman mayor of a capital city in the Americas.
+Rincón was mayor of San Juan for 22 years, from 1946 to 1968.
 Under her leadership, San Juan was transformed into a Latin-American urban center.
 Rincón de Gautier designed innovative public services and established the first preschool centers called "Las Escuelas Maternales", which would eventually become the model for the Head Start programs in the United States.
 She also renovated the public health system and was responsible for the establishment of the School of Medicine in San Juan.

 Rincón worked with Ricardo Alegría to restore and conserve the historical structures of Old San Juan and provided housing and basic services to thousands of people.
 In 1951, during the Cold War era, she ordered the establishment of the island's first Civil Defense system which was under the directorship of Colonel Gilberto José Marxuach.
 She often opened City Hall to the public and listened to concerns of the residents of the city.
 In 1959, San Juan was awarded the All American City Award.

 Rincón de Gautier started a Christmas tradition, which would be continued every year by the governors of Puerto Rico.
 On the Día de los Reyes (Three Kings Day), celebrated on January 6, she would bring gifts and treats to the poor and needy children.
-In 1952, 1953 and 1954, she had plane loads of snow delivered to San Juan so that the children who had never seen or played in snow would be able to do so.
+In 1952, 1953 and 1954, she had planeloads of snow delivered to San Juan so that the children who had never seen or played in snow would be able to do so.

+She participated as a delegate in the Democratic Party nominating conventions.
+Her last convention in 1992 and at 95 years old, she was the oldest delegate to attend.

 Later years

-Rincón was mayor of San Juan for 22 years, from 1946 to 1968.
-Upon retiring, she served as the American Goodwill Ambassador for four United States Presidents.
+Upon retiring as mayor, Rincón de Gautier served as the American Goodwill Ambassador for four United States presidents.
 She served in Latin America, Asia, and Europe promoting friendship between those regions and the United States.

-When Felisa Rincón de Gautier died in San Juan, aged 97, on September 16, 1994, she was given the burial honors of a head of state.
+Felisa Rincón de Gautier died due to a heart attack and a rumored stroke on in San Juan, on September 16, 1994 at the age of 97, and she was given the burial honors of a head of state.
 Dignitaries from all over the world attended her funeral service.
-Felisa Rincón de Gautier was buried at the Capital Municipal Cemetery in Río Piedras, Puerto Rico.
+She was buried at the Capital Municipal Cemetery in Río Piedras, Puerto Rico.